-ORU is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code, except to the extent of unrelated business taxable income as defined by the Internal Revenue Code.
+ORU is exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code (the Code), except to the extent of unrelated business taxable income as defined by the Code.
 Such taxable income has not been significant.

-Continued compliance with applicable tax regulations affords ORU the opportunity to maintain its tax-exempt status.
-However, events or interpretations of such regulations could result in contingent tax obligations.
-Management evaluated ORU's tax positions and concluded that ORU had taken no uncertain tax positions that require adjustment to or disclosure in the financial statements.
-Generally, ORU is no longer subject to examinations by the federal, state or local tax authorities for tax years before the fiscal year ending April 30, 2010.
+Continued compliance with applicable tax regulations affords ORU the opportunity to maintain its tax exempt status.
+Generally, ORU is no longer subject to examinations by the federal, state or local tax authorities for tax years before the fiscal year ending April 30, 2011.